 This course is intended to introduce the basics of Java programming and the process of building a project in a modular fashion.
 In this course, students will be introduced to essential computer science concepts using the Java programming language.
 They will learn about Object Oriented Programming, a technique that allows them to use code written by other programmers in their own programs.
 Students will be introduced to basic concepts and techniques for programming including algorithms, variables, control structures (decision and looping), text files, writing and usage.
 The class will not cover any GUI material.
 This course is designed for grades 6 and above.

-This swim class is offered by Steve Bergen, the coach for the Altadena Country Club’s champion Dolphin Swim Team.
-The class will expose your child to a non-competitive swim team program in a fun and playful atmosphere.
+This class will expose your child to a non-competitive swim team program in a fun and playful atmosphere.
 Student’s stamina and swimming ability will consistently improve over the three weeks of the course.
 Besides a swim team type workout, the students will participate in relays and other aquatic fun designed to enhance their love for swimming.

 Public speaking is a basic and important skill.
 Oral performance and theory can enhance critical thinking skills, leadership, and success in later classes or work.
 This course is designed to teach introductory speech techniques and theories through lecture and performance exploring persuasive, informative, and impromptu speaking.
 Students will learn to develop topics for original speeches, how to construct an effective speech outline.
 Other topics include the basics of delivery, strategies for different audiences, and extemporaneous preparation.

 Try something new this summer and let your child express his or her creativity in a series of "do-it-yourself" pinterest class.
-Making fun DIY projects is a wonderufl adventure into the world of arts and crafts!
-It's not a class where we create perfect projects every time or limit ourselves to just what it says in the intstructions.
+Making fun DIY projects is a wonderful adventure into the world of arts & crafts!
+It's not a class where we create perfect projects every time or limit ourselves to just what it says in the instructions.
 It's a class where we make mistakes, laugh out loud, get creative and make some really cool projects!
 Discover how much fun creating DIY projects can be!